pranav04katiyar/SDE_Interview_Prep/src/Interview_Theory/Development/Spring/Scaler_Mock.md

   7. **Community support and documentation:**
      > Frameworks often have a large community of developers, contributors, and users who actively contribute to the framework, provide support, share knowledge, and create documentation, tutorials, and resources to help developers learn and use the framework effectively.
 This community support helps developers to quickly resolve issues, learn new features, and stay updated with the latest trends and best practices in the development community.

-### 3. Relation and Diff. b/w Spring & SpringBoot?
+### 4. Relation and Diff. b/w Spring & SpringBoot?
 What are the other Spring Boot Peers that rely on Spring Framework (ans- Spring Cloud , Spring WebFlux, Spring Batch etc.)
+- **Spring Framework:**
+  - Spring is an open-source lightweight framework that is used to develop loosely-coupled enterprise level Java applications.
+  - Spring handles all the infrastructure-related aspects which lets the programmer focus mostly on application development.
+  - Spring works on the principle of Dependency Injection, which allows us to create beans that are automatically created as well as injected into other objects.
+  - Spring provides various modules like Spring Core, Spring AOP, Spring ORM, Spring DAO, Spring MVC, Spring Security, etc., to support different aspects of enterprise application development.
+-

-### 4. What are Spring Profiles - spring.profiles.active?
+### 5. What are Spring Profiles - spring.profiles.active?
 Why are they used?

-### 5. Spring actuator and its importance.
+### 6. Spring actuator and its importance.

-### 6. Logging and Levels of Logging
+### 7. Logging and Levels of Logging

-### 7. Spring boot actuator endpoints and logging level with priority
+### 8. Spring boot actuator endpoints and logging level with priority

-### 8. Necessity of configuration in Spring Boot.
+### 9. Necessity of configuration in Spring Boot.

-### 9. What are Beans?
+### 10. What are Beans?
 How are they created in Spring Boot?
+- A bean is an object that Spring will automatically create as well as inject the dependencies for you whenever and wherever needed and manage the lifecycle of the object.
+- Think of a bean as a special object that you give to Spring, so that it can inject the dependencies for you automatically whenever needed and manage the lifecycle of the object.
+- A Spring Bean is an object that is instantiated, assembled, and managed by the Spring IoC container.
+- When we start a Spring application, Spring creates objects of all beans and puts them in the Spring container.

-### 10. What are Annotations?
+### 11. What are Annotations?
 Explain the various annotations used in Spring Boot.

-### 11. What is @ComponentScan Annotation?
+### 12. What is @ComponentScan Annotation?
 Why is it used?

-### 12. What is Swagger?
+### 13. What is Swagger?
 Why is it used?

-### 13. What is the Starting point of Spring Boot Application?
+### 14. What is the Starting point of Spring Boot Application?
 What are the various Spring Boot starters?

-### 14. How to create a customized starter in Spring Boot?
+### 15. How to create a customized starter in Spring Boot?

-### 15. What is Singleton DP.
+### 16. What is Singleton DP.
 Are Spring Beans thread safe?

-### 16. Can we create Non-Web applications in Spring Boot?
+### 17. Can we create Non-Web applications in Spring Boot?

-### 17. Default Application Server of Spring Boot.
+### 18. Default Application Server of Spring Boot.
 Can we replace Apache Tomcat with some other App Server?

-### 18. Flow of API requests in Spring
+### 19. Flow of API requests in Spring

-### 19. Give a use case and asked to design the  backend API implementation for one particular API request
+### 20. Give a use case and asked to design the  backend API implementation for one particular API request

-### 20. Diff b/w @RequestMapping and @GetMapping
+### 21. Diff b/w @RequestMapping and @GetMapping

-### 21. Diff b/w @RequestController and @Controller
+### 22. Diff b/w @RequestController and @Controller

-### 22. What are the Build Tools use are aware of?
+### 23. What are the Build Tools use are aware of?

-### 23. Adding dependencies in Maven
+### 24. Adding dependencies in Maven

-### 24. Transaction management annotation and how to enable it?
+### 25. Transaction management annotation and how to enable it?

-### 25. How is Transaction Handling in Spring Boot achieved?
+### 26. How is Transaction Handling in Spring Boot achieved?

-### 26. Transactions, Isolation levels, Concurrency
+### 27. Transactions, Isolation levels, Concurrency

-### 27. Optimistic and passive-locking
+### 28. Optimistic and passive-locking

-### 28. @Autoconfiguration? only definition wont work, you need to know the working , why it is used in springBoot , what it does.
+### 29. @Autoconfiguration? only definition wont work, you need to know the working , why it is used in springBoot , what it does.
 (All the discussions were like this only)

-### 29. Health Monitoring
+### 30. Health Monitoring

-### 30. How u create scripts in CLI(Command Line Interface)
+### 31. How u create scripts in CLI(Command Line Interface)

-### 31. Authentication Vs Authorisation
+### 32. Authentication Vs Authorisation

-### 32. How you use authentication and authorization in spring and name a few annotations to work with spring security.
+### 33. How you use authentication and authorization in spring and name a few annotations to work with spring security.

-### 33. How to create DI when there is a need to create 2 objects for a particular request
+### 34. How to create DI when there is a need to create 2 objects for a particular request

-### 34. How to achieve SRP in Springboot
+### 35. How to achieve SRP in Springboot